Miss Congeniality 2: Armed and Fabulous

 Miss Congeniality 2: Armed and Fabulous (also known as simply Miss Congeniality 2) is a 2005 American female buddy action comedy film and sequel to the 2000 film Miss Congeniality directed by John Pasquin and written by co-producer Marc Lawrence with the title role played once again by star and co-producer Sandra Bullock.
-William Shatner, Ernie Hudson and Heather Burns also reprised their roles from the previous film with Regina King, Enrique Murciano, Diedrich Bader and Treat Williams joining the cast.
+William Shatner, Ernie Hudson, and Heather Burns also reprised their roles from the previous film with Regina King, Enrique Murciano, Diedrich Bader, and Treat Williams joining the cast.

+Unable to resume undercover fieldwork for the FBI, agent Gracie Hart agrees to become the face of the agency rather than take a desk job.
+However, after Cheryl Frasier and Stan Fields are kidnapped, she makes it her mission to rescue them, dragging along her new, reluctant partner Sam.

 Miss Congeniality 2: Armed and Fabulous was released by Warner Bros.
 Pictures on March 24, 2005.
-It grossed over $101 million worldwide, and received negative reviews from critics.
+It grossed over $101 million worldwide and received negative reviews from critics.

 Plot

-Weeks after her assignment at the Miss United States beauty pageant, (Note: As depicted in Miss Congeniality (2000)) FBI agent Gracie Hart's cover is blown when her newfound fame results in her being recognized while trying to prevent a bank heist.
+Weeks after her assignment at the Miss United States beauty pageant, (Note: As depicted in Miss Congeniality (2000)) FBI agent Gracie Hart's cover is blown when her newfound fame results in her being recognized while undercover trying to prevent a bank heist.
 With Gracie too recognizable to perform field work, she is given the choice between a desk job and a new role as a spokesperson for the FBI.

 After being dumped by her boyfriend, fellow agent Eric Matthews, Gracie accepts the position as the "new face of the FBI".
 Assigned to work with her is Sam Fuller, a recent transfer from Chicago who has difficulty working with others.
 With the help of her new stylist Joel Myers, Gracie begins to embrace her new position, making television appearances and publishing a book about the Miss United States operation.

-Meanwhile, pageant winner Cheryl Fraser and host Stan Fields are kidnapped by brothers Lou and Karl Steele, who hold the two for ransom.
+Meanwhile, pageant winner Cheryl Fraser and host Stan Fields are kidnapped by brothers Lou and Karl Steele, who hold them for ransom.
 Gracie is tasked with going to Las Vegas, where the kidnappings took place, to hold a press conference.
 She is accompanied by Joel and Sam, who reluctantly agrees to serve as Gracie's bodyguard.

 In Las Vegas, Gracie begins to investigate the kidnappings on her own, against the wishes of bureau chief Walter Collins.
 She learns that Cheryl and Stan's limo driver was paid off by a Dolly Parton impersonator to give the kidnappers an opportunity to make their move.
 When Gracie believes she spots the impersonator and apprehends them, she later discovers it is the real Dolly Parton.
 The incident receives considerable media attention, causing a furious Collins to order Gracie and Sam back to New York City.